iheboueslati909/arabic-dialogue-corpus-generator/README.md

 Once running, open the Prefect dashboard in the browser: http://127.0.0.1:4200/dashboard

+To setup Prefect cloud
+1. Create a local profile:
+`prefect cloud login`
+1. Switch to other profile:
+`prefect profile use <cloud-profile>`

 ---

 ## 🧪 Running the project

+0. Run prefect locally or use a cloud profile.
 1. Activate your virtual environment:
 `.venv\Scripts\activate`
 2. Execute the main Prefect flow: